8 Ways To Lead by Positive Example in the Workplace

 If you work closely with your team, you'll build trust with them and boost team morale.
 Another benefit of working alongside your team is that you'll have a more intimate knowledge of any struggles.
 You can then work on the solutions they need to make their job better.

 If you want the office to function at its best and be a place where everyone is accountable for their work, consider establishing rules.
-Rules don't have to be a negative thing — in fact, they can provide a lot of clarification around expectations and responsibilities.
+Rules don't have to be a negative thing—they can provide a lot of clarification around expectations and responsibilities.
 To lead by example, follow the rules you've set and the rules of the organization.
 If you do, your team is less likely to bend or break the rules, which helps the workplace function more cohesively.

 Read more: Improving Accountability in the Workplace